Fancy rat: Risks to owners

 Keeping rats as pets can come with the stigma that rats supposedly transmit dangerous diseases to their owners.
 Usually, rats bred as pets are tested and treated for diseases and parasites.
 One fear is that all rats carry plague, when in fact R. norvegicus is not among the list of species considered a threat.
 In 2004, an outbreak of salmonella in the United States was connected to people who owned pet rats.
 However, it has been determined that a pet rat's initial exposure to salmonella, along with many other zoonotic rat diseases, typically indicates exposure to wild rodent populations, either from an infestation in the owner's home, or from the pet's contaminated food, water, or bedding.

 Another risk to rat owners is rat-bite fever.
 This is a rare disease among domesticated rats and is most often found in rats from large chain pet stores that breed their stock of rats in masses (usually with the intention of being snake food rather than pets) or from breeders with neglectful rat husbandry.
 This disease is fairly unnoticeable in the rat, but is characterized by swelling of the bite or scratch site, fever, vomiting, and body aches.
 It is contracted by the bite or scratch of an infected rat.
-As an early breeder of fancy rats, Jack Black recounted that he nearly died several times after bites.
+As an early breeder of fancy rats, 19th-century rat catcher Jack Black recounted that he nearly died several times after bites.

 In 2017, the Centers for Disease Control reported an outbreak of Seoul virus spread by pet rats.